E9uaL/AutomatedTicketPurchasing/README.md

 > **This script is strictly for educational purposes to learn Python programming, web scraping, and browser automation techniques.**
 >
-> **It should NOT be used for commercial purposes or to automatically purchase real tickets on 12306.cn.** This likely violates the 12306.cn Terms of Service and can result in account penalties or other consequences.
+> **It should NOT be used for commercial purposes or to automatically purchase real tickets on train.cn.** This likely violates the train.cn Terms of Service and can result in account penalties or other consequences.
 Use responsibly and at your own risk.
 >
 > The script automates the process up to the payment page.
 The user must manually complete the payment step in the browser.

 ## Description

-This script demonstrates how to interact with the 12306.cn website using Python's `requests` and `selenium` libraries.
+This script demonstrates how to interact with the train.cn website using Python's `requests` and `selenium` libraries.
 It automates:

 - Manual login process (user logs in via controlled browser)
 - Station code retrieval and validation